bobbingwide/sb-breadcrumbs-block/README.md

 1. Activate the plugin through the 'Plugins' screen in WordPress

 ## Frequently Asked Questions
-# Does it use Yoast SEO breadcrumbs
+# Does it use Yoast SEO breadcrumb?s
 Yes.
 If they're Enabled.